Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

-Each of the three target types can be further divided into subtypes \cite{vidgen-etal-2019-challenges,sap2020socialbiasframes}.
-For example, a group of persons can be targeted because of their ethnic, religious, or political identity.
-Addressing one target subtype at a time (e.g.,\@ online abuse based on race) may simplify the task at all stages, from data collection and annotation to building an automatic detection system.

-For more detail on language resources for detecting online abuse we refer the reader to recent surveys by \citeA{poletto2020resources,vidgen2020directions}. \citeA{poletto2020resources} conducted a systematic review of text collections annotated for hate speech.
-They compared the corpora along four dimensions: type of behaviour, data source, annotation framework, and language. \citeA{vidgen2020directions} enumerated the sources of inconsistencies in creating abusive language datasets, highlighted the barriers to data sharing and the lack of infrastructure needed for open-source research, and recommended a set of best practices for data sampling and annotation to improve the dataset creation procedures.
-They also built a repository of corpora annotated for hate speech, online abuse, and offensive language.\footnote{\url{https://github.com/leondz/hatespeechdata}}
+For more detail on language resources for detecting online abuse we refer the reader to recent surveys by \shortciteA{poletto2020resources} and \shortciteA{vidgen2020directions}. \shortciteA{poletto2020resources} conducted a systematic review of text collections annotated for hate speech.
+They compared the corpora along four dimensions: type of behaviour, data source, annotation framework, and language. \shortciteA{vidgen2020directions} enumerated the sources of inconsistencies in creating abusive language datasets, highlighted the barriers to data sharing and the lack of infrastructure needed for open-source research, and recommended a set of best practices for data sampling and annotation to improve the dataset creation procedures.
+They also built a repository of corpora annotated for hate speech, online abuse, and offensive language.\footnote{\url{https://hatespeechdata.com}}